BigQuery Cost Optimization: Reduce Query & Storage Costs Efficiently

 2. Use Partitioning and Clustering

-Partitioning allows BigQuery to read only specific portions of a table, such as a date range, instead of scanning the entire dataset.
+Partitioning allows BigQuery to read only specific parts of a table, such as date ranges, instead of scanning the entire dataset.

-Clustering organizes data based on column values that are frequently used in filters, such as customer_id, status, or event_type.
+Clustering physically organizes data based on columns frequently used in filters, such as customer_id, status, or event_type.

-Important: these techniques only reduce costs when queries actively filter on the partitioned or clustered columns.
-Otherwise, BigQuery may still scan large volumes of data.
+Important: these techniques only reduce costs if they are used correctly in queries.
+If the query does not filter by the partitioning or clustering column, BigQuery may still end up reading large volumes of data.

 3. Take Advantage of Long-Term Storage

-Data that has not been modified for 90 consecutive days automatically moves to long-term storage, which costs roughly 50% less than active storage, with no performance impact.
+Data that is not changed for 90 consecutive days is automatically moved to long-term storage, which costs about 50% less than active storage, with no performance impact whatsoever.

 Immutable raw data

-Avoid unnecessary updates to historical data, as any modification will move it back to active storage and increase costs.
+Avoid unnecessary updates to historical data, because any change causes it to return to active storage, increasing cost.

 4. Prefer Batch Loads Over Streaming

-Streaming ingestion enables near real-time access to data, but it comes with additional costs.
+Streaming allows near real-time access to data, but it has an additional cost per ingested volume.

 Use batch loads

-Use dry runs to estimate how much data will be processed
+Use dry runs to estimate the amount of data processed

-Review the cost estimate displayed in the BigQuery console
+Check the cost estimate shown in the BigQuery console

-This simple step helps prevent accidental execution of expensive queries, especially in shared environments.
+This simple precaution helps avoid expensive queries running by mistake, especially in shared environments.

 6. Configure Quotas, Budgets, and Alerts

-Reserved slots allow you to pay for BigQuery processing based on capacity, rather than per query.
+Reserved slots are a way to pay for BigQuery processing based on capacity, not per individual query.

-A slot is a unit of computational capacity.
-By reserving slots, you guarantee a fixed amount of processing power available for your workloads.
+A slot is a unit of compute capacity.
+By reserving slots, you guarantee a fixed amount of processing available for your workloads.

 Recurring dashboards and reports